HITSZ-NRSL/De6D/docs/index.md

 ## Abstract

 Accurate 3D object detection with LiDAR is critical for autonomous driving.
-Existing research is based on the flat-world assumption.
-However, the actual road can be complex with a partial slope.
-Current methods suffer from performance degradation in this case due to difficulty in detecting objects on steep slopes correctly.
-In this work, we propose a novel full-space full-pose detector called Det6D to improve terrain robustness.
-We choose the point-based framework by founding that it can detect objects in the entire spatial range.
-To predict the full poses, including pitch and roll, we design a ground-aware orientation head that leverages the local ground constraints.
-Given the difficulty of long-tail non-flat scene data collection and 6D pose annotation, we present Slope-Aug, a data augmentation method for synthesizing sloped terrain from existing datasets recorded in flat scenes.
-Experiments on various datasets demonstrate the accuracy and robustness of our method in different terrains.
-We also conducted an extended experiment to show how the network predicts the two extra poses.
-Our framework is efficient and effective, achieving 25ms inference time for the lightweight version.<br>
+Existing research is all based on the flat-world assumption.
+However, the actual road can be complex with steep sections, which breaks the premise.
+Current methods suffer from performance degradation in this case due to difficulty correctly detecting objects on sloped terrain.

+This work presents the first full-degree-of-freedom 3D object detector, ***Det6D***, without spatial and postural limitations to improve terrain robustness.
+We choose the point-based framework because of its flexible detection range.
+A ground-aware orientation branch leveraging the local ground constraints is designed to predict full-degree poses, i.e., including pitch and roll.
+Given the difficulty of long-tail non-flat scene data collection and 6D pose annotation, we present SlopeAug, a data augmentation method for synthesizing non-flat terrain from existing datasets recorded in flat scenes.
+Experiments on various datasets demonstrate the effectiveness and robustness of our method on different terrains.
+The proposed modules are plug-and-play for existing point-based frameworks.<br>

 <br>